perone/django-gis-brasil/README.rst

 Django GIS Brasil
 =====

-Django GIS Brasil is a Django app with Brazillian geographic information.
+Django GIS Brasil is a Django app with Brazilian geographic information.

 See http://django-gis-brasil.readthedocs.org/ for the documentation.